Developing Independence Skills

 You can help your child practice through play.
 Children learn more easily when they are enjoying themselves.

-• Play 'Simon Says' where your child has to listen carefully to what you say and how you say it.
+- Play games like 'Simon Says' where your child has to listen carefully to what you say and how you say it.

-• Get your child helping in the kitchen– ask them to remember what you need next to make a sandwich.
+- Get your child helping in the kitchen.
+Ask them to get items from the fridge or cupboard, or remember what you need next to make a sandwich.

-• Set up an obstacle course in the garden – can your child remember the order you ask them to do the activities in?
+- Set up an obstacle course in the house or garden – can your child remember the order you ask them to do the activities in?